Chapter - The Early Years

 C.K.
 I left Chapter in August 1976 at a point when I recognised that Chapter was in need of different management and renewed energy to take it forward into a new era and the desire to concentrate on my own work as a visual artist had become more and more of a necessity in my life.
 Paul Chandler had come to work in Chapter in 1975 and it was his creative knowledge and empathy together with his financial expertise which established the financial systems which allowed Chapter to become an ongoing success.
 Of course there have been many changes over the years, but it seems to me now that it is of crucial importance for Chapter to respond to the political changes taking place and to encourage the Welsh Assembly to involve artists from all disciplines in the policy making which will affect the people of Wales.
 It is also essential for its future success that Chapter continues to prioritise its support for artists from all disciplines living and working in Wales, as well as supporting work from other cultures.

-The evolution of Chapter as a catalyst for the arts in Wales has been based on the ethos of creative people working together with a common goal, to produce and present the highest quality art and make it available both nationally and internationally to as wide an audience as possible.
+The evolution of Chapter as a catalyst for the arts in Wales has been based on the ethos of professional creative artists working together with a common goal, to produce and present the highest quality art and make it available both nationally and internationally to as wide an audience as possible.
 As well as to explore and expand our understanding of the creative process and to encourage people of all ages and backgrounds to be creative, and to respond to the Zeitgeist in a revolution of constant change.